AnjayGoel/anjaygoel.github.io/_posts/2024-05-12-Flutters-Cross-Platform-Dependency-Hell-Part-I.md

     └── js...
 ```

+Notice how adding a single package leads to a cascade of redundant dependencies meant for different platforms, which are
+not even the targets of `my_app`!

 Observe that `mixpanel_flutter` depends on `js ^0.7.0`.
-While `flutter_facebook_auth` has a platform-specific implementation (for macOS) `facebook_auth_desktop`, which in turn depends on `flutter_secure_storage`, which has a platform-specific implementation `flutter_secure_storage_web` (for web!) which in turn depends on `js ^0.6.3`.
-This causes the dependency conflict!
+While `my_app` also has a transitive dependency
+on `facebook_auth_desktop` which in turn has a transitive dependency on `flutter_secure_storage_web`!
+And since `flutter_secure_storage_web` uses `js ^0.6.3`, it's incompatible with  `mixpanel_flutter`.
+Thus causing the
+dependency conflict.

-By now, you must have realized why this conflict is so ridiculous.`flutter_secure_storage_web` is a transitive dependency of `facebook_auth_desktop` which targets a entirely different platform, hence it's redundant.
-And `facebook_auth_desktop` itself, in turn, is a transitive dependency of `my_app` which also targets a different platform.
+By now, you must have realized why this situation is so ridiculous.
+Why does `my_app` need to depend
+on `facebook_auth_desktop` and `flutter_secure_storage_web` at all, when it doesn't even target desktop or web

-Thus, while both `flutter_secure_storage_web` and `facebook_auth_desktop` are a part for `my_app`'s, dependency tree, they are completely redundant.
-So I am left to solve a conflict because of dependencies that will never be used in my project.
+platforms?
+Because of this behavior, I am left to solve a dependency conflict arising out of redundant dependencies that
+will never be used in the project.

 Thankfully, I found a hack to fix the issue in the package's GitHub repo.
-Adding the latest version of the `js` package in the pubspec under `dependency_overrides` fixes the issue.
-Nevertheless, the problem should have never arisen; Flutter could have intelligently pruned the dependency tree by ignoring platform-specific dependencies not meant for my target platforms.
+Adding the latest version of the `js` package
+in the pubspec under `dependency_overrides` fixes the issue.
+Nevertheless, the problem should have never arisen; Flutter
+could have intelligently pruned the dependency tree by ignoring platform-specific dependencies not meant for my target
+platforms.